josedalves/lctr/README.md

 for kilobyte, megabyte, gigabyte and terabyte.

 Examples:

-    ## Get all files greater than 100 megabytes:
+    ## Get all files of size greater than 100 megabytes:
-    lctr query "size:+100m"
+    lctr query 'size:+100m'

-    ## Get all files lesser than 1 Gigabyte:
+    ## Get all files of size lesser than 1 Gigabyte:
-    lctr query "size:-1G"
+    lctr query 'size:-1G'

 ### limit